It Feels Impossible to Be Healthy… Is It Just Me?

+Many people come to us saying the same thing: "I feel like I’m failing at being healthy.
+I’m trying to eat better, move more, and manage stress, but life keeps getting in the way.
+What’s wrong with me?"
 Have you ever paused to consider all the factors that influence your overall well-being beyond just nutrition and movement?
 The truth is, health is shaped by a range of social and environmental conditions, known as the social determinants of health (SDOH).
-These include where you live, work, learn, and play, and they account for up to 50% of your overall health outcomes.
+They’re called the Social Determinants of Health (SDOH), and understanding them can help replace blame with compassion.

 What Are the Social Determinants of Health?

-The social determinants of health refer to the economic, cultural, environmental, and social factors that impact health outcomes.
-These are often outside of your personal control and include aspects like access to education, safe housing, clean water, and inclusive healthcare.
-It’s a reminder that health is not just about personal choices — it’s deeply affected by systemic and structural conditions.
+The social determinants of health are a reminder that health is not just about personal choices.
+It’s deeply affected by systemic and structural conditions.
 Rather than focusing solely on weight, diet, or exercise, understanding the SDOH allows us to take a broader, more compassionate look at what supports real health.

 Access to Quality Education